emoloic/pytorch-deep-learning/02_pytorch_classification/README.md

-## 02. PyTorch Neural Netwok Classification
+## 02. PyTorch Neural Network Classification

 ### What is a classification problem ?